opena11y/ainspector-for-firefox/README.md

 #### `viewSummary.js`

 The "Summary View" provides information on rule results for a web page.
-It includes a summary of the total number of rules that resulted in violations, warnings, manual checks or have passed at the top of the page using a small table.
+The view includes a summary of the total number of rules that resulted in violations, warnings, manual checks or have passed at the top of the sidebar using a table.
 It includes two tabs for showing groups of rules organized by Rule Categories or WCAG Guidlelines.
 The groups of rule results are shown in a grid (i.e. interactive table).
-Activating a row chnages to the "Rule Group View" showing the summary results for the group of rules.
+Activating a row changes to the "Rule Group View" showing the summary results for the group of rules.

 The Summary view uses the following custom web components: